manus-aiattack/dlnk-platform-complete/docs/INSTALLATION_GUIDE.md

-# dLNk Attack Platform - Installation Guide
+# Connext Security Platform - Installation Guide

 **Version:** 2.0.0
 **Date:** 2025-10-26

 ---

-This guide provides instructions for setting up the dLNk Attack Platform for both development and production environments.
+This guide provides instructions for setting up the Connext Security Platform for both development and production environments.

 ## 1. Prerequisites